top of page

 ALWAYS start out a session by giving some treats for a secondary reinforcer at the beginning of a session and interspersed throughout to keep the conditioning strong.

-Using both primary and secondary reinforcers puts more tools in your toolbox.
+Using both primary and secondary reinforcers gives you more ways to communicate with your horse.
 Now that you know the difference between primary and secondary reinforcers, you can use them both to reward your horse and shape desirable behaviors.

 Comments